These real life stories will give you an idea about what you might gain from volunteering with Camphill.

 If you are applying from outside of the European Economic Area (EEA) see ‘Can I Apply if I Don’t Live in Europe?’ to find out how long you can stay.

 Whilst communities generally prefer volunteers to stay for 6 months to a year, some communities offer short-term placements, though due to coronavirus restrictions and precautions this option is not always available.
 Often this will be as a summer volunteer between June and August, where you will be involved in field work on a farm or garden and be part of a house community.

 Short term placements are sometimes available at other times of the year and for different tasks.
 You generally won’t receive any significant training and you will not have unsupervised access to residents.

 Short term student placements are also offered (see ‘Do You Offer Study/Work Placements?’ section).

 If you are a citizen of a country outside the European Economic Area (EEA) you will require UK entry clearance.
 You can only apply for this once you have been accepted and invited by a community.
 As a prospective Volunteer you will apply for entry clearance to UK Immigration under the Tier 5: Charity Workers route.
-As part of the information which the community will send you they will provide a unique Certificate of Sponsorship (a number) that you will need to apply for your visa.
+The community that has accepted you as a volunteer will send you a unique Certificate of Sponsorship (a number) that you will need to apply for your visa.
 Your visa will be valid for working and living in a particular Camphill community only and will limit your stay to 12 months maximum.

 In some situations communities will be looking to recruit a volunteer of a particular gender.
 While all communities uphold the principles of non-discrimination this need arises at times to preserve the privacy and decency of residents who require close personal care.